Conj43/TitanBot/README.md

 ```

 ## Usage
 You'll need to upload a database in order to chat with TitanBot.
-You may use a SQLite database, or an API link to a database.
+You may use a SQLite database, one or multiple CSV files, or an API link to a database.
-Databases are opened in Read-Only mode, so no need to worry about data corruption.
+Databases are opened in Read-Only mode, and CSV files and API links are queried by creating temporary SQLite databases, so no need to worry about data corruption.